Ismail98np/PHP-PROJECT-2022/README.md

 * **Twig** - Twig is a template engine for the PHP programming language

 * **BootSwatch** - Themes used for bootstrap.css

+# Implementation

+This project will have 3 entites:

+* **Driving Instrucor** - This will model a driving instructor.
+* **Student** - This will model a driving student.
+* **Lesson** - This will model a lesson.

+The Driving instructor and Student enties will have general C.R.U.D functionality revolving around lessons.

+As of now I will attempt to add this funcitonailty and hopefully later down the line I can try to add more complex functionailty by manipulating the data that is stored in the database.
+But as of now this is the base functionailyty of the project